Combat depression with wellbeing coaching

 • Being bullied or harassed at work but being afraid to speak out.

-Once you acknowledge that you have depression, you must stop resisting it.
-Mental health issues are no different from getting physically sick.
+Once you acknowledge that you have depressive symptoms, you can start to get treatment for depression.
+Workplace depression is no different from getting physically sick.
 We don’t feel ashamed if we get a migraine or break our arm.
 Why be embarrassed when things are out of balance mentally?

-The first thing to do is to visit your doctor.
+The first thing to do is to visit your doctor or a mental health professional.
 Be honest and tell them how you feel.
-Only your doctor can prescribe the best treatment plan for you, given your symptoms and circumstances.
+Given your symptoms and circumstances, only your doctor can prescribe the best treatment plan for you.
+This may include a referral to a therapist or psychiatrist.

 If you’re responsible for running the home and bringing in the money, you must tell your family that you need support.
 It’s easy to be taken for granted if you never say anything.
 If conveyed positively, children can become very supportive within the home.
 The main thing is not to alarm them or criticize them.
 Explain the situation, and you’ll be surprised at how well they respond.

-So don’t hesitate to reach out to extended family or friends, even if you haven’t spoken in awhile, and let them know what is going on with you.
+So don’t hesitate to reach out to extended family or friends, even if you haven’t spoken in a while, and let them know what is going on with you.
 Most likely they will offer to help without you even having to ask.
-And the Covid-19 crisis has most of us feeling more eager than ever to reconnect with loved ones and to offer help in whatever way we can.

 Both at work and home – if you can’t cope or get something done within someone else’s timeframe, speak up.
 Say you need more time, or that you can’t do it.
 And don’t feel guilty!
 Ask if a colleague can help out or if the deadline can be extended.